keu/docs/astro/python-sdk.md

 :::info

-To interact with S3, you must first set an S3 Airflow connection in the `AIRFLOW__ASTRO__CONN_AWS_DEFAULT` environment variable.
+To interact with any external storage services, you need to first configure them as Airflow connections.
+For example, to interact with S3, you must first set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables in your project.

 :::

 ## Transforming Data

 After loading tables into your DAG, you can transform them.
 The `aql.transform` function serves as the "T" of the ETL system.
-Each step of the transform pipeline creates a new table from the `SELECT` statement.
+Each use of the function creates a new output table from the `SELECT` statement.
 Tasks can pass these tables as if they were native Python objects.

 The following example DAG shows how you can quickly pass tables between tasks when completing a data transformation: